 As usual, I wanted to get everything prepped and in place since many of the steps are kind of time-sensitive.
 All the jars and lids were washed, sugar measured out, and I lined everything up by where I was going to need it.
 Plus a towel underneath the jars because it can be messy.
 (Find all the supplies I used at the end of the post!)

-The big canning pot takes for.ev.er to boil on our stove so it’s the first thing I get on and running.
-Set all of your jars on the rack, half filled with water so they stay put.
+The big canning pot takes for.ev.er to boil on our stove so it’s the first thing I turn on.
+Set all of your jars on the rack, half-filled with water so they stay put.
 Keeping them in here while you prep the berries keeps the jars hot and sterile before filling.

 Boil your berries with the 8 cups of water while smashing them the entire time to get all the seeds out and extract more juice.
 You can use a spatula for this but my potato masher actually did a much better job.
 After boiling for a while they will start to burst on their own but there are some that don’t and I wanted as many of them smushed as possible.
 As the mixture boils and the skins rise it does want to boil over so just keep stirring and keep an eye on it.
 The water will turn into a reddish tea color and the skins will be tan/white on top.

 After they’re done boiling, set up your cheese cloth sieve over a large bowl and ladle the berry mixture into it slowly.
 Scoop out some of the collected mush as needed so that the liquid keeps draining through.
-I used 2-3 layers of cheese cloth I believe and it caught all the little seeds and skins perfectly.
-One it’s all strained, you’ll measure out 2.5 cups of the extract to use for the jelly.
-There will be extra to use for another batch or even to freeze for future batches.
+I used 2-3 layers of cheese cloth and it caught all the little seeds and skins perfectly.
+Once it’s all strained, you’ll measure out 2.5 cups of the extract to use for the jelly.
+There will be extra to use for a second batch or even to freeze for future batches.
 Note: it looks like it would be a yummy fruity tea…but it is not… at all… it is super bitter and yuck!
-Ask me how we know….

 At this point, empty your jars and remove them from the boiling water canning pot and set them open-side up on your cooling rack so they’ll be ready to fill after the next couple of steps.